sharma-kamal/sharma-kamal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a theoretical physicist conducting postdoctoral research at Texas Tech University in Lubbock, TX.
-My research is in the area of quantum simulations on superconducting circuits, quantum many-body phenomena and quantum information. <!--My current work proposes a method to readout quantum correlations from a superconducting circuit.--> Additionally, I am also interested in non-linear dynamical systems and quantum optics.
+I am a theoretical physicist in the area of quantum simulations on superconducting circuits, quantum many-body phenomena and quantum information. <!--My current work proposes a method to readout quantum correlations from a superconducting circuit.-->

 Before getting into Physics, I got my B. Tech. in Civil Engineering from Indian Institute of Technology, Roorkee (India).
 After a short stint as a visiting student learning Physics at the Raman Research Institute, Bangalore, I started my grad school at Georgia Institute of Technology, Atlanta. <!--My doctoral research investigated [one-dimensional many-body quantum systems](https://smartech.gatech.edu/handle/1853/62339).-->